velvia/filo/README.md

 See this [gist](https://gist.github.com/velvia/213b837c6e02c4982a9a) for how I improved the `FiloVector.apply()` method performance by 50x.

+## Contributions

+Contributions are very welcome.
+You might need to install FlatBuffers if you change the FBB schema:

+1. Clone the Google Flatbuffers [repo](https://github.com/google/flatbuffers).
+1. Install cmake - on OSX: `brew install cmake`
+1. `cmake -G "Unix Makefiles"`
+2. Run `make` at the root of the flatbuffers dir
+3. Put the `flatc` compiler binary in your path

 ## Future directions

 Cross-platform support - Go, C/C++, etc.